LIS-TU-Berlin/SVN-ICP/README.md

 ## :gear: Run

-Running SVN-ICP on the SubT-MRS dataset is then straightfoward as
+Running SVN-ICP on the SubT-MRS dataset is then straightforward as
 ```
 ros2 launch svn-icp subt-mrs.launch.py
 ```